salesforcecli/plugin-org/messages/org.disable.tracking.md

 # examples

-- Disable source tracking on an org with alias "myscratch":
+- Disable source tracking for an org with alias "myscratch":

   <%= config.bin %> <%= command.id %> --target-org myscratch

-- Disable source tracking on an org using a username:
+- Disable source tracking for an org using a username:

   <%= config.bin %> <%= command.id %> --target-org you@example.com

-- Disable source tracking on your default org:
+- Disable source tracking for your default org:

   <%= config.bin %> <%= command.id %>